Reasons for the Norman InvasionTweet

 Why they thought the had a claim to the English throne

 Harold was the eldest son of Godwine, the Earl of Wessex, a very important English nobleman.
 When Godwine died in 1053 Harold became the new Earl of Wessex.
 While Edward the Confessor concentrated on the affairs of the church, Harold was left to run the affairs of the country including fighting the Welsh.

 In 1057 Edward the Exile and his family were invited back to England as Edward was a potential heir to the English throne.
 Edward the Exile was the son of Edmund II who had been King of England until 1016.
 When Edmund II died and Canute became king, Edward went into exile to escape being killed.
 Shortly after Edward the Exile returned to England he was murdered.
 This may have been arranged by Harold who wanted the English throne for himself.
 Edward the Exile had a young son called Edgar, known as Edgar the Aethling, who was then the heir to the English throne.

-When Edward the Confessor died in 1066 Edgar the Aethling was too young to rule and it was agreed by the noblemen of England that Harold should become the next King of England.
-His reign was very short and in less than a year he would be killed at the Battle of Hastings.
+When Edward the Confessor died in 1066 Edgar the Aethling was too young to rule and it was agreed by the noblemen of England (Witan) that Harold should become the next King of England.